 While the effects are milder than benzodiazepines, you can still develop a condition known as delirium tremens (DTs) if you stop suddenly stop using a high dose of Lunesta.
 The condition can be deadly, but with treatment, these severe symptoms can be avoided.

 Severe symptoms are also more common in those who have gone through depression withdrawal previously.
 A neurological phenomenon, which is known as kindling, can cause changes in our brain after prior withdrawal.
 The changes can make this process dangerous.
-Attending medical detox will help you avoid deadly symptoms and treat other ailments.
+Attending NCBI will help you avoid deadly symptoms and treat other ailments.

 Once you complete detox, you will still need to treat the underlying factors that caused your addiction in the first place.
 While detox is critical, it does not cover everything that addiction treatment will.
 The clinicians will determine your next step, which may include residential or outpatient treatment.